 There are many resources providing advice on how to become a more powerful leader.
 Many over-simplify the process, encouraging readers to “just be this way” or “just do it.”
 However, we know this can’t be the answer to the puzzle.
 Otherwise, why do 80% of new year’s resolutions fail – most by February?

+If you really want to thrive in your work or to snag that next promotion, you need to think differently.
 What’s missing in the current thought leadership is that new skill development requires a foundational transformation.
 We previously introduced a model with the four keys to enable this powerful change.
 Today, we’re going to go more in depth about the foundation and results that transform leadership ability and propel careers in a powerful way.

 Building Leadership Skills: The Foundation